BA (Honours) Business Management

 - Final Project (30 credits)

-- Brand Building and Management (15 credits)
+- Sustainability and Purposeful Business (15 credits)

-- Industry Studies 3 (15 credits)
+- Industry Studies 3 - IT Industry (15 credits)

 How will your work be assessed?